databio/bedboss/docs/README.md

     make        Make bed and bigBed file from other formats (bedmaker) qc          Run quality control on bed file (bedqc) stat        Run statistic calculation (bedstat)
-bedboss: error: the following arguments are required: command

 ```
 To run all pipelines together use boss as first argument:
 `bedboss boss -h`